Strathallan School: Academics

 The curriculum is largely based on the English system, with some elements of the Scottish system.
 Most pupils study for GCSEs, although some study for Standard Grades in one or two subjects.
 Then, in their last two years, in sixth form, they study for either A-levels or Scottish Highers.
-95% of pupils go to university, including a number to Oxford University, Cambridge University, and University of St Andrews.
 82% of this year's A level entries were graded A*/Bgrades.

 Sixth form subjects

 The school offers the following courses to Lower and Upper Sixth Form students:

 Extracurricular activities

 Pupils also participate in sport, drama, music, and other extracurricular activities.
 The school offers sports including rugby, cricket, field hockey, netball, football, athletics, squash, swimming, tennis, golf, badminton and skiing.
 Music also plays a vital role in the school, with many pupils playing in orchestras or ensembles such as a jazz band, pipe band or various choirs.
 A scholarship scheme is also available to talented pupils in a range of categories, including Academic, Art, Design Technology/Arkwright Scholarship, Music, Performing Arts, Piping, and Sports.
 The school organises regular drama productions and a significant number of pupils achieve London Academy of Music and Dramatic Art (LAMDA) awards.
 Pupils can also gain degrees from the London College of Music and Trinity College of Music through the school.
 Other activities include Combined Cadet Force (CCF) and the Duke of Edinburgh's Award Scheme.
 Strathallan is also notable as the only school in Scotland with a Royal Marine cadet Troop.